Mesearch Blog involves the use of biometric sensors in a scientific exploration into how cannabis improves athletics, sleep, sex, and creativity.

 For best results, I recommend using the Lioness in combination with a Polar chest strap heart rate monitor.
 Use of the heart rate monitor should start prior to cannabis consumption and continuing throughout the night’s sleep.
 Combining the two data sets gives you much greater insights.

-Please let me know how meseach works for you!
+Please let me know how mesearch works for you!

 In closing, I want to be clear that I am not a doctor and this is not intended to be medical advice.
-For those of you who are going to be using cannabis anyway, I’m hoping that you are inspired to try cannabis mesearch.
+For those of you who are going to be using cannabis anyway, I hope that you are inspired to take a more scientific approach.